TomLisankie/static-roam/README.md

 # What gets published

 With Roam, there are no limits on how you can connect notes.
 This is one of Roam's greatest strengths.
 However, it's its greatest weakness when it comes to sharing notes publicly.
 Since any note can be connected to any other block, things you'd be alright with being publicly known get connected with ideas that you'd like to keep private.
-Personally, I think there are great benefits that can be seen from sharing notes publicly that are structured in the ways Roam allows.
-Static-Roam is an early attempt at solving this.
+Roam's graph publishing is an all-or-nothing proposition, but I wanted finer control, so it would be easy to move things from private to public and the inverse, while preserving the flexibility of connection.
+Goddinpotty started as an effort to adress this need.

 The basic goal is to allow a user to share notes they are fine with being seen publicly while minimizing private information exposure.
 It works by having the user specify **entry points** and **exit points**.

-Entry points are simply where you want Static-Roam to *start* including pages/blocks from your Roam database.
+Entry points are simply where you want Goddinpotty to *start* including pages/blocks from your Roam database.
 Entry points are defined using a Roam tag, by default `#EntryPoint` although you can change or extend the tags used by means of the config file.

-Static-roam will walk the graph and include every page it finds, until it hits an exit point.
+Goddinpotty will walk the graph and include every page it finds, until it hits an exit point.
 Exit points are also defined by tag, by default `#ExitPoint` or `#Private`.
 If this tag is in the first block of a page, the whole page is excluded.
 If it's in an inner block, the containing block and all of its children are excluded.

 This convention is a bit unintuitive, so an example: